Bozo the Clown: Brazilian TV

 Wandeko Pipoca, the first performer to portray Bozo in Brazil.

-In 1979, Brazil's most famous TV show host Silvio Santos (founder and owner of the SBT television network) decided to produce a national version of Bozo show for the former TVS-Record TV alliance station.
+In 1979, Brazil's most famous TV show host Silvio Santos (founder and former owner of the SBT television network) decided to produce a national version of Bozo show for the former TVS-Record TV alliance station.
 Comedian Wandeko Pipoca was chosen by Larry Harmon to be the first Brazilian Bozo.
 Brazilian characters were created for the Brazilian Bozo show, like Salci Fufu — played by famous comedian Pedro de Lara — and Vovó Mafalda, played by Valentino Guzzo.
 With the clown's large success in Brazil, two more actors, Luís Ricardo and Arlindo Barreto, were hired to play Bozo for additional shows which ran from mornings to afternoons and more comedians were chosen to play Bozo in other parts of the country.
 Brazil's Bozo shows ended in 1991, following the death of Décio Roberto, the last actor to portray the clown in that country.
 Brazil's Bozo won five Troféu Imprensa, a Brazilian award given to personalities and productions in the media (in 1984, 1985, 1986, 1987 and 1989), as well as three Gold Albums.
 In the last years of the program, UNESCO bestowed the Brazilian Bozo with its Ambassador of Goodwill recognition, for its outstanding success among children and the youth.